Sufficient conditions for local tabularity of a polymodal logic: Transfer results

 \section{Transfer results}

 For disjoint alphabets of modalities $\AlA$ and $\AlB$, and logics $L_1$ in the language of $\Al$ and $L_2$ in the language of $\AlB$, the {\em fusion $L_1*L_2$ of $L_1$ and $L_2$} is the smallest logic in the language of $\AlA\cup\AlB$ that contains $L_1\cup L_2$.
 In the case of consistent $L_1$ and $L_2$, the fusion is a conservative extension of $L_1$ and of $L_2$ \cite{Thomason1980-yj}, and hence local tabularity of $L_1$ and $L_2$ is a necessary condition for local tabularity of the fusion.
 But it is not sufficient.
 While it is known that Kripke completeness, finite model property, and decidability of logics are preserved under this operation \cite{KrachtWolter1991,fine1996transfer, Wolter1996fusions}, this is not the case for local tabularity.
 For example, let $\Al=\{\Di_a\}$, $\AlB=\{\Di_b\}$; it is straightforward that the fusion $\LS{5}*\LS{5}$ of two instances of a locally tabular logic $\LS{5}$ is not even 1-finite (one can easily construct a non-pretransitive frame of $\LS{5}*\LS{5}$).
 Notice however that every proper extension of the logic $\LS{5}*\LS{5}+\{\Di_a\Di_b p \leftrightarrow \Di_b \Di_a p\}$ is locally tabular \cite{NickS5}.
 This gives examples of locally tabular {\em products of modal logics} \cite{GabbShehtProdI}.
-Another family of locally tabular modal products was identified in \cite{Shehtman2018}.
-For related systems, {\em intuitionistic modal logics} (considered in the sense of \cite[Section 10.3]{zakharyaschev_many-dimensional_2003}), locally tabular families were identified in \cite{Guram98MIPCI}, \cite{Guram-Revaz}, and \cite{Bezhanishvili2001}.
-While the product of two modal logics inherits both pretransitivity and finite height, the local tabularity of factors is not preserved in general.
+Another family of locally tabular modal products was identified in \cite{Shehtman2012}, see also \cite{Shehtman2018}.
+For related systems, {\em intuitionistic modal logics} (considered in the sense of \cite[Section 10.3]{zakharyaschev_many-dimensional_2003}), certain locally tabular families were identified in \cite{Guram98MIPCI}, \cite{Guram-Revaz}, and \cite{Bezhanishvili2001}.\footnote{See also a recent paper \cite{Bezhanishvili2023local}.} While the product of two modal logics inherits both pretransitivity and finite height, the local tabularity is not preserved in general.\footnote{ A characterization of locally tabular products of modal logics was provided in a recent manuscript \cite{ShapSl2024}.}

 Below we consider operations on frames and on logics which preserve local tabularity.